 You need a cargo net to hold things in place.
 The best cargo nets are convenient to install and easy to use.
 To find the right one, however, there are some factors to consider.
 These include the make and model of your car, how much stuff you want to secure, and whether you want any additional features, such as pockets for holding your items.

 A trunk cargo net is a simple and fairly inexpensive purchase that can be worth its weight in gold.
-Read on to learn more about trunk cargo nets and how to choose a good one for your vehicle.
+Learn more about trunk cargo nets and how to choose a good one for your vehicle.

 The make and model of your car, truck, or SUV will be crucial to getting the correct cargo net for it.
 Before you buy anything, measure the trunk space where you’ll be using the cargo net with a tape measure.